 Roger Moore’s blue blazer in “Vendetta for the Saint” has three buttons on the front, a single button on the cuff, gauntlet (turnback) cuffs, slanted pockets with narrow flaps and double vents.
 The buttons are shanked and crested silver-toned metal.
 The blazer is cut with wide soft shoulders, roped sleeve heads, a draped chest and a suppressed waist.
 A low button stance, along with the drape, provides Roger Moore with a more masculine physique.
 The combination of soft shoulders, drape and a low button stance also gives this blazer the relaxed look that it needs for southern Italy.
 The blazer’s drape and wide shoulders when combined with narrow lapels give Moore a strong, imposing chest, but this look lacks a certain elegance.

 Moore wears two different pairs of trousers with this blazer: one pair in charcoal worsted and another pair in medium grey worsted.
 The charcoal trousers are darker than the blazer whilst the medium grey trousers are slightly lighter, and both trousers provide adequate contrast.
-Both pairs of trosuers have front darts, frogmouth pockets in front, two button-through pockets in the rear and tapered legs with plain hems.
-The trousers have belt loops, usually filled with a black leather belt.
+Both pairs of trousers have frogmouth pockets in front, two button-through pockets in the rear and tapered legs with plain hems.
+The trousers have belt loops, and they are usually filled with a black leather belt.
 Many trousers colours would look great with this blazer, such as light grey, fawn, tan, khaki and cream.